eshabram/ICE_PLANT_VIEWER/README.md

    - `dist/Ice Plant Viewer.app`

 The macOS menu bar app name comes from the bundle; the `.app` name here is what will display.

+## Build Artifacts (Git)
+Do not commit build outputs:
+- `dist/`
+- `build/`

+If already tracked:
+1. `git rm -r --cached dist build`
+2. Add to `.gitignore`

+## Packaged App Defaults
+The packaged app does not persist your personal host/IP in the build.
+It always starts with the default host in the UI.